sund/auto-gitlab-backup/README.md

 ## Synopsis

-A script to use omnibus-gitlab's own backup ```gitlab-rake``` command on a cron schedule and rsync to another server, if wanted.
+A simple script to backup your Gitlab data.
+This script will copy the backup archives of your gitlab installation via rsync, or scp.
 Also, you can copy backups to [Backblaze’s B2 Cloud Storage service.](https://www.backblaze.com/b2/cloud-storage.html) There is also a restore script available (see below.)

 It can backup and copy the ```gitlab.rb``` config file, if configured.